U.S. Patriot Battery Validates Readiness

 |0

-This work, U.S. Patriot Battery Validates Readiness [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Patriot Battery Validates Readiness, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT